 Appendix 2 to Annex 2 Power control function

-P : power received by the wanted receiver, e.g. closest base station of the interfering system
+P : power received by the interfering link receiver, e.g. closest base station of the interfering system

 where and are defined in the iRSS calculation sections. is the lowest threshold (minimum) of the receiver.